looterz/fal/README.md

 # Faloti ArmA 3 Script Library

+A library of commonly used scripts and functions in FALOTI ArmA 3 missions.

 ##Install

 Download or clone the repo, and place the "fal" directory into your mission folder.